mia-katrin/Modbots/README.md

 The source code is found in the folder */Modbots_top*.

 The code for the controllers is found in */Modbots_top/modbots/modbots/controllers*.

+### Contributors

+**Authors:** Mia-Katrin Kvalsund, Kyrre Glette, Frank Veenstra

+This work was performed on the Fox resource, owned by the University of Oslo Center for Information Technology.
+This work was partially supported by the Research Council of Norway through its Centres of Excellence scheme, project number 262762.

 ## Gene mutation rates